Recipe: Bacon-Brown Sugar Pork Tenderloin

 This truly is weeknight dinner at its very best.
 The first time I made the recipe, my husband let out a few expletives I can’t repeat here.
 Needless to say, he’s asked for a few encores.
 I promise after making this, you’ll want to be wrapping bacon around everything, too.
 And why shouldn’t you?

-Preheat the oven to 350°F. Remove the silverskin (the silvery-white connective tissue running along the top) from the pork tenderloin with a sharp knife.
+Arrange a rack in the middle of the oven and heat to 350°F. Using a sharp knife, remove the silverskin (the silvery-white connective tissue running along the top) from the pork tenderloin.
 Pat the tenderloin dry with paper towels and set aside.

 Combine the brown sugar, salt, paprika, and cayenne in a small bowl.
 Rub all of the mixture into the pork tenderloin.
 Wrap the tenderloin with the strips of bacon, securing along the sides with toothpicks.

-Heat the canola oil in a large cast iron skillet, or other oven-proof skillet, over medium-high heat until sizzling.
-Add the bacon-wrapped tenderloin and sear — do not disturb it while it's searing — until deep caramel brown, about 6 to 8 minutes.
-Flip the tenderloin and continue searing until the other side is browned.
+Heat the oil in a large cast iron skillet, or other oven-proof skillet, over medium-high heat until shimmering.
+Add the bacon-wrapped tenderloin and sear undisturbed until deep caramel brown, 6 to 8 minutes.
+Flip the tenderloin and sear until the other side is browned.

 Mix the chutney and mustard in a small bowl and brush generously over the top of the tenderloin.
-Transfer the skillet to the oven and cook the tenderloin until a probe thermometer reads 140°F, approximately 10 to 14 minutes.
+Transfer the skillet to the oven and cook the tenderloin until the center registers 140°F, 10 to 14 minutes.

-Remove from the oven and loosely tent with foil.
-Rest for 10 to 15 minutes to allow the tenderloin to finish cooking and for the juices to redistribute into the meat.
-Remove toothpicks and slice into 1/4- to 1/2-inch pieces for serving.
+Remove from the oven, loosely tent with aluminum foil, and set aside to rest for 10 to 15 minutes to allow the tenderloin to finish cooking and for the juices to redistribute into the meat.
+Remove the toothpicks and cut crosswise into 1/4- to 1/2-inch thick slices.
 Serve with any leftover chutney on the side.